Smart Grids Data Analysis: A Systematic Mapping Study: SMS

 \subsection{SMS Needs}

-The first preliminary step before conducting an SMS is to define the needs in terms of existing studies.
 There are several existing reviews about data analytics in Smart Grids (\cite{ref:diamantoulakis2015big, ref:tu2017bigdatareview, ref:hu2016bigdatachallenges, ref:alahakoon2016futuresurvey,ref:benetti2016slr, ref:yan2013communicationsurvey, ref:bhardwaj2017smartgridsanalyticssystematic, ref:pawar2017data-analytics-brief-review, ref:ge2018big}).
-However, compared to the goals of the current article, they mostly focus at the Big Data level (e.g., \cite{ref:diamantoulakis2015big, ref:tu2017bigdatareview}) on a specific sub-domain, like data analysis for Smart Meters \cite{ref:alahakoon2016futuresurvey}, demand-load response \cite{ref:benetti2016slr}, or based on too limited set of resources \cite{ref:bhardwaj2017smartgridsanalyticssystematic, ref:pawar2017data-analytics-brief-review}.
-We reviewed existing systematic literature reviews and mapping studies in the area of data analytics for the Smart Grids, but we could not find comparable prior studies, existing ones being either focused on Smart Cities \cite{ref:cocchia2014smartcity}, or the aforementioned specific aspects (e.g. demand-load response \cite{ref:benetti2016slr}).
+However, compared to the goals of the current article, they mostly focused on the Big Data level (e.g., \cite{ref:diamantoulakis2015big, ref:tu2017bigdatareview}) on a specific sub-domain, like data analysis for smart meters \cite{ref:alahakoon2016futuresurvey}, demand-load response \cite{ref:benetti2016slr}, or based on limited set of resources \cite{ref:bhardwaj2017smartgridsanalyticssystematic, ref:pawar2017data-analytics-brief-review}.
+Furthermore, we reviewed existing systematic literature reviews and mapping studies in the area of data analytics for the Smart Grids, but we could not find comparable prior studies, existing ones being either focused on Smart Cities \cite{ref:cocchia2014smartcity}, or the aforementioned specific aspects (e.g., demand-load response \cite{ref:benetti2016slr}).
 The article that has more similarities with the current one is the valuable review from Alahakoon \textit{et al.} \cite{ref:alahakoon2016futuresurvey}, covering Smart Meter data analysis.
 However, while the review of Alahakoon \textit{et al.} \cite{ref:alahakoon2016futuresurvey} is focused on smart meters and data analysis to provide business intelligence in different aspects (e.g., pricing), our review complements it by considering a broader context (the whole SG layers).
 Furthermore, by applying the SMS process we include a much larger set of references that are discussed in aggregated form to provide numerical evidence about the most researched aspects and utilized techniques.